Babylon Health: Babylon App Data breach

-On 9 June 2020, a data breach occurred in which three patients were provided with access to recordings of other patients' video consultations.
+In June 2020, a data breach occurred in which three patients were provided with access to recordings of other patients' video consultations.
 Babylon Health claimed the breach was live for 2 hours and was due to a software error.
 Following the breach, a Digital Health investigation found that a series of technical information exposing potential weaknesses in Babylon Health's technology was freely available through a Firebase database mistakenly left open.
-Babylon Health's app security score was 10/100, putting it in the "critical risk" category, according to the CVSS scoring, a globally recognised standard for testing software and scoring its weaknesses.
-The full assessment report has been published on GitHub.
+The assessment report was published on GitHub.

 Legal dispute with Care Quality Commission

 In 2017, Babylon made a legal challenge in the High Court to prevent the Care Quality Commission (CQC) from publishing a report that raised several concerns regarding the potential for prescriptions being misused and information not always being shared with the patient's primary GP.
-The High Court ruled against the injunction and the report was published on 8 December.
-Babylon has also agreed to pay the regulator £11,000 in costs.
+The High Court ruled against the injunction and the report was published in December 2017.
+Babylon agreed to pay the regulator £11,000 in costs.